gustafnk/kanban-awd-api/README.md

  - an HTML Hypermedia API
  - a multi-device web app, using Content First and "agressive enhancement"

 Two running instances of this code is found at http://kanban-awd.herokuapp.com/ and http://kanban-api.herokuapp.com.
-However, they share the same database.
+They share the same database.

 Some more general information regarding HTML Hypermedia APIs and Adaptive Web Design is found at https://github.com/gustafnk/combining-html-hypermedia-apis-and-adaptive-web-design